Cross-Model Evaluation Protocol · Review Signal

 build one.

 A one-person founder has no board, no advisory committee, no review panel.
-Traditional validation requires structures that break the one-person model.
+Traditional validation/diligence requires structures that break the one-person model.
 The question becomes: who evaluates?

-The answer designed here is independent AI models from competing organizations, each reasoning separately on the same evidence base, with results compared for consensus and divergence.
-This mirrors peer review methodology — but adapted for a context where the conventional peer-review structure is structurally unavailable.
+The answer designed here is independent AI models from competing organizations, each reasoning separately on the same framework and later evidence base, with results compared for consensus and divergence.
+This does not replace peer review, legal/IP review, technical audit, or investor diligence; it creates an early structured critique layer.

 No Board